Lantern acquired in May 2004.

 From above, the scratching to the canopy can be seen easily.

 The gear is mounted on a panel just below the canopy and the lamp is mounted on the underside of the panel.
 It took me a while to work out how to get to the lamp but eventually I realised that the panel swings back and the lamp becomes accessible.
-I was quite surprised at the state of the lamp - it was very black but still worked when I tried it, but it soon gave out a smell that resembled burnt toast, so I switched it off just to be safe!
+I was quite surprised at the state of the lamp - it was very black (not surprisingly, as it may have been manufactured in January 1996) but still worked when I tried it, but it soon gave out a smell that resembled burnt toast, so I switched it off just to be safe!
 The ballast has been removed since this photograph was taken, to replace the failed one in the Vandalite Skye.

 The bowl and gear frame are all secured to the base spigot by a single allen screw.
 This photograph was taken after the spigot had been cleaned.